This post may contain affiliate links.

 It may also be worth noting that our RV extended warranty on the Tiffin was set to expire a couple of weeks after we sold the coach @ 59,000 miles.

 We were definitely glad to have the warranty subsidize a significant amount of our RV costs for repairs.
-We know the previous owner also made a claim under the warranty, so that policy would have more than paid for itself.
-However, we found the $500 deductible to be quite high and really added up ($2,000 over 4 repair claims).
+We know the previous owner also made a claim under warranty so that policy would have more than paid for itself.
+However, we found the $500 deductible to be relatively high and really added up ($2,000 over four repair claims).
 Next time we may opt for a lower deductible.

 RV #2 – 1999 Country Coach Intrigue Class A Diesel Pusher

 Being an older RV and based on the inspection, we knew the motorhome needed some repairs and maintenance right away – like new tires.
-We have invested a lot of time, energy and money into getting this motorhome into MUCH better shape than when we bought it.
-Fortunately, I was able to do a lot of RV repairs, maintenance and upgrades myself as DIY projects, which saved us many thousands of dollars in labor.
+We invested loads of time, energy, and money into getting this motorhome into MUCH better shape than when we bought it.
+Fortunately, I was able to do a lot of RV repairs, maintenance, and upgrades myself as DIY projects, which saved us many thousands of dollars in labor.

-Remember, ALL of the RV repair and maintenance costs on our Country Coach were out of pocket.
+Remember, ALL RV repair and maintenance costs on our Country Coach were out of pocket.